K1HT999/KThompsonCCRData/README.md

 # Can USDA Crop-Condition Shocks Predict Short-Term Corn Futures Returns?

-This research note tests whether sudden deterioration in USDA corn crop-condition data has historically preceded short-term upside in front-month corn futures.
+This research investigates whether sudden deterioration in USDA corn crop-condition data has historically preceded short-term upside in front-month corn futures.

+Crop Condition Reports (CCRs) are official USDA reports released weekly from planting to harvest season.
+For corn, this generally lies between late April and November.
+Reports contain the percentage of each crop condition: very poor, poor, fair, good, and excellent.

+For this research, I formalized a simple weighted composite score that corresponds to the overall crop state in the designated region.
+This score was eventually translated into a value corresponding to the difference from the expected value composite value.

 The core finding is a September-specific event pattern: when a production-weighted crop-condition surprise deteriorated sharply, ZC corn futures tended to rise over the next five trading sessions.

-This is not presented as production-ready alpha.
+I do not intend to publish this as a production-ready alpha.
 It is a research signal with a plausible economic mechanism, clean implementation checks, and meaningful limitations.

 ## Headline Result